Wellness Staycation: Taking to Canadian Waters

 Saskatchewan's Temple Gardens Hotel & Spa is one of the many Canadian options for the Canuck traveller looking to stay local and relax.
 Photo: Courtesy of Tourism Saskatchewan/Temple Gardens Hotel & Spa

 Wellness and staycations is a match made in health.
-If your bucket list includes soaking in the Dead Sea in Israel or the spas in Baden Baden, both known for therapeutic powers, but you’re putting your travels abroad on hold, allow us to suggest a few places in Canada where you can take a (healing) bath.
+If your bucket list includes soaking in the Dead Sea in Israel or the spas in Baden Baden — both known for therapeutic powers — but you’re putting your travels abroad on hold for now, allow us to suggest a few places in Canada where you can take a (healing) bath.

 In Saskatchewan, immerse yourself in Lake Manitou.
 At the Manitou Springs Resort and Mineral Spa, guests can take in the mineral-rich healing and restorative properties of the lake’s waters.
 Plus the high salt content supports the body with greater buoyancy, making it an easy float.

 If you’re more a city type, check into Temple Gardens Hotel & Spa in Moose Jaw.
 The spa is set on Canada’s largest therapeutic geothermal mineral pool, which is heated by a natural molten mass that originates in the earth’s core.